Switch to ADA Accessible Theme

 Contact California Employment Lawyer Karen J. Sloat Today

 It is important to note that these types of cases are often highly fact-specific, and this particular judge’s ruling does not create binding precedent.
 Furthermore, this case was decided purely under federal law, so California may impose separate obligations on employers.
 That is why, as your own business continues to adapt to the changing legal response to COVID-19, it is important to work with an experienced Riverside Valley and Coachella Valley employment lawyer for employers.
-Contact the Law Office of Karen J. Sloat, APCtoday.
+Contact Sloat Law Grouptoday.

 Source: